Notes related to presentation made on 9 May

 Perhaps of the most vital importance is that by not being a protected area of public policy NZ cannot “take any measure” whether taxation, legislation or regulation to mitigate the effects of climate change or to lower carbon emissions as neither are areas listed as being of legitimate public policy interest in the CPTPA

 What this means is that for climate change, as well as any action to address a novel issue, government actions whether as policy, tax changes or legislation may have to be addressed within the framework of the protected legislation set aside for the CPTPA’s “legitimate public policy objectives”.
-When the CPTPA has come into force policy mitigating the impacts of climate change will need to rely on waiting until damage has occured and then using measures that the CPTPA regards as legitimate public policy objectives such as the option to take any measure in public health.
-Enforcing change to be made in language that is not entirely fit for purpose will make for clumsy interventions.
-Echoing Prof Boston’s points above this approach will also prevent anticipatory (precautionary) action to mitigate risks before they occur.
-In areas like climate change where vested interests have done their best to undermine scientists and huge profits are at stake it is hard to imagine an affected corporation would not cry foul at such a limitation, demanding proof of causation and mounting an action to sue the government.
+Mitigating the impacts of climate change will need to rely on waiting until damage has occured and then using measures that the CPTPA regards as legitimate public policy objectives such as the option to take any measure in public health.
+Enforcing change to be made only in language that is not entirely fit for purpose will make for clumsy interventions.
+In particular it will strangle precautionary approaches to mitigate risks before they occur.
+In areas like climate change where vested interests have done their best to undermine scientists and huge profits are at stake it is hard to imagine an affected corporation would not cry foul at a precautionary approach, demanding proof of causation and mounting an action to sue the government.

 As discussed above novel products, services and approaches are (by being excluded from Annex 11) are not “protected” areas of in the CPTPA giving government licence to act.
-This means action to rein in not only the identified items listed above but also the negative impacts of new and untested approaches could easily lead to an accusation of expropriation or discriminatory action.
+This means action to rein in the negative impacts of new and untested approaches could easily lead to an accusation of expropriation or discriminatory action.
 Just think about this and the rate of change in science and technology.
 Algorithms, products connected to the “internet of things”, rocket launches, artificial intelligence, corporate surveillance, drones, unmanned flying or nano-technology or any new area where corporations have expectations of significant ongoing profits could be effectively exempt from legislation no matter the negative impacts on New Zealand.
 Taking action could seriously indebt the government.

 To make things worse what the CPTPA National Interest Analysis describes as a “legitimate public policy space” is itself not defined.
 The US organisation Public Citizen has made clear that a “legitimate public policy objective” is not self-defining and any country using as the means to adopt new policy would have to justify the policy objective if it is challenged in a dispute”.

-If my understanding is correct how these limited protections for public legislation could play out in practice has potentially alarming consequences and moreover similar cases have arisen in other jurusdictions and a couple of references are provided at the end of this article showing how these kinds of cases play out.*
+How these limited protections for public legislation could play out in practice has potentially alarming consequences.
+Similar cases have arisen in other jurusdictions and a couple of references are provided at the end of this article showing how these kinds of cases have actually played out.*